rjspencer/docs/theming.md

 Url structure: /photos/[%id]
 Recommended modules: PhotoView

+### page:PhotoCommentView
+This page should show the content of an individual photo comment.

+Url structure: /photos/[%photo_id]/comment/[%id]
+Recommended modules: CommentView, PhotoView

 ### page:StatusList
 This page should show a listing of statuses posted by the account.